-However, your group can easily get carried away and might talk about other things that are irrelevant to your initial intention of discussing ideas for research.
+However, your group can easily get carried away and might talk about irrelevant things unrelated to your initial intention of discussing ideas for research.
 Say, you spoke of someone else instead of focusing on your initial plan for research.
-And you realized you are already gossiping.
+And you realized that the group is already gossiping.

 1. a new marker (to avoid interrupting the brainstorming session due to depleted ink) or chalk

 2. a small (2′ x 3′) whiteboard, blackboard, or Manila paper